Apokalyptus/HanzeAnalyzer/README.md

-# HanzeAnalyzer
+# HanziAnalyzer
-Does some analysis about occurence of Hanze in Text
+Does some analysis about occurence of Hanzi in Text